-We used to know what 40-something looked like.
-It meant short, neat hair, sensible clothes and the onset of middle-aged spread.
+We used to know what forty-something looked like.
+It meant short, neat hair, sensible clothes and the onset of middle-age spread.

-Now, 40-something looks... different; none of the old rules seems to apply.
-Thanks to those Desperate Housewives, we've come to feel that tousled tresses aren't just for youngsters.
-Madonna, in her 40s, cavorts on screen in leotards that Lady Gaga would be proud of.
+Now, forty-something looks… different; none of the old rules seems to apply.
+Thanks to those Desperate Housewives, we’ve come to feel that tousled tresses aren’t just for youngsters.

 Botox and wrinkle-fillers, skin peels and SmartLipo – procedures that hadn’t been invented a generation ago – are becoming the norm, to the extent that many women in their 40s appear peculiarly ageless.

-And while '45-year-old mother of three', is still a loaded description, when you see it alongside a photograph of Yasmin Le Bon and her teenage daughters you realise the big 4-0 is no longer such a major stepping stone towards incapacity, irrelevance and old age.
+And while “45-year-old mother of three”, is still a loaded description, when you see it alongside a photo of Yasmin le Bon and her teenage daughters, you realise the big 4-0 is no longer such a major stepping stone towards old age.

-'Forty is just a little step,' says Dr Nick Lowe, consultant dermatologist at the Cranley Clinic in London.
-'If a woman comes to me in her 30s and takes my advice on looking after her skin, I can certainly keep her looking that way until her early 50s.'
+“If a woman comes to me in her 30s and takes my advice on looking after her skin, I can certainly keep her looking that way until her early 50s.”

 That advice will include trying out non-invasive and non-surgical treatments; lasers and radio-frequency devices, as well as Botox and fillers, along with broad-spectrum sunscreen by day and prescription skin-repair creams by night.